← BACK Blog // UnSteadyRing

 UnSteadyRing

 Ten chip-less passive rings.
 Two wrist-worn hubs.
-Passive RF telemetry that excites the rings and reads them back, fused with autonomic vitals.
+Passive RF telemetry designed to excite the rings and read them back, fused with autonomic vitals.
 The Steady tools intervene.
 UnSteadyRing observes.

 UnSteadyRing: The Glass Box